Cooking in The Keys

 There is a little row of bones that can easily be removed from the yellowtail.
 It's 2 to 3 inches long and it is in the center of the thicker part of the fillet.

-Touch the fish and you can feel where the bones begin.
-With a sharp knife, cut downwards on both sides of the bone and remove the whole row.
+Touch the fish, and you will feel where the bones begin.
+Cut downwards on both sides of the bone with a sharp knife and remove the whole row.
 There won't be any other bones in a fillet.

 Panko-Crusted Snapper Ingredients